-- Following the expiration of the existing Lifeline TPA and CPUC's evaluation of the existing program structure of the California Lifeline Program, the CPUC utilize an appropriate procedural mechanisms, to secure third-party marketing and outreach services for the California Lifeline Program.
-Recognizing that the scope of the existing Lifeline TPA contract focuses largely on eligibility and verification, the CPUC should consider incorporating third-party marketing and outreach services by way of expanding the existing TPA contract or creating a new contract for a stand-alone marketing and outreach provider. - The CPUC should consider pursuing through an appropriate procedural mechanism to define, establish, and coordinate all aspects of the Lifeline contract for marketing, education, and outreach (ME&O), enrollment, verification, program execution, and management.
-The CPUC should consider initiating any required changes to the administrative structure of the program to improve oversight and integration of third-party eligibility and verification and ME&O functions within the California Life Program and ensure the proper alignment of these functions with co-marketing, and co-enrollment, and program coordination strategies with income qualified energy and water assistance programs. - The CPUC should consider working with the IOUs to Ddevelop focused marketing and outreach strategies specifically oriented to increasing awareness and participation in low-income utility assistance programs within customer segments considered hard-to-reach, tribal areas, undocumented immigrant populations, and other geographic areas where participation is below annual program enrollment goals established by the CPUC. - The LIOB requests the Commission update the Board at each regularly scheduled quarterly meeting.
+- The CPUC should consider pursuing through an appropriate procedural mechanism to define, establish, and coordinate all aspects of the Lifeline contract for marketing, education, and outreach (ME&O), enrollment, verification, program execution, and management.
+The CPUC should consider initiating changes to the administrative structure of the program to improve oversight and integration of third-party eligibility and verification and ME&O functions within the California Life Program and ensure the proper alignment of these functions with co-marketing and co-enrollment strategies with income qualified energy and water assistance programs. - The CPUC should consider working with the IOUs to develop focused marketing and outreach strategies specifically oriented to increasing awareness and participation in low-income utility assistance programs within customer segments considered hard-to-reach, tribal areas, undocumented immigrant populations, and other geographic areas where participation is below annual program enrollment goals established by the CPUC. - The LIOB requests the CPUC update the LIOB at each regularly scheduled quarterly meeting on the above short-term recommendations.

-- The LIOB recommends the State Legislature pursue legislation that requires the Commission CPUC to: - Establish systems of reporting and monitoring to track the success of co-marketing strategy implementation and results. - Establish funding mechanisms within each program to support effective co-marketing that results in the equal promoting of each program.
-"Equal" shall be defined as dedicating the same amount proportion of measurable resources to effectively promote each program and attainment of annual program enrollment goals established by the CPUC, and ensures fair share contributions from individual programs benefitting to finance co-marketing strategy development and implementation.
+- The LIOB recommends the State Legislature pursue legislation that: - Establishes systems of reporting and monitoring to track the success of co-marketing strategy implementation and results. - Establishes funding mechanisms within each program to support effective co-marketing that results in the equal promoting of each program attainment of annual program enrollment goals established by the CPUC, and ensures fair share contributions from individual programs benefitting to finance co-marketing strategy development and implementation.